 An award-winning teacher, Alexa's goal is to ensure equal access to knowledge and to further our understanding race and gender in the mobility of early modern and postmodern cultures in their literary, performative, and digital forms of expression.

-She has received the 2022 Writing in the Disciplines Distinguished Assignment Design Award as well as grants for course development, such as the 2021 Online Course Development grant and the 2022 Adapting Course Materials for Equity Faculty Grant which enables her to create openly licensed, open-access online interactive learning modules.
-The web-based companion will be used in her courses to teach students how to analyze films, particularly the themes of race and gender in Shakespeare films (news story).
+She has received the 2022 Writing in the Disciplines Distinguished Assignment Design Award as well as grants for course development, such as the 2021 Online Course Development grant and the 2022 Adapting Course Materials for Equity Faculty Grant (impact of the project) which enables her to create openly licensed textbook with open-access online interactive learning modules: Screening Shakespeare.
+The web-based companion can be used by anyone to teach students how to analyze films, particularly the themes of race and gender in Shakespeare films (news story).

 At George Washington University, she co-founded the Digital Humanities Institute to foster a new campus culture that increases STEM students’ engagement in the humanities and humanities majors’ digital literacy.